stereolabs/zed-sdk/tutorials/tutorial 1 - hello ZED/README.md

 printf("Hello!
 This is my serial number: %d\n", zed_serial);
 ```

-In the console window, you should see a line with the serial number of your camera (also available on the ZED USB cable).
+In the console window, you should now see the serial number of the camera (also available on a sticker on the ZED USB cable).

-<i> Note: </i>The `CameraInformation` class also contains the firmware version of the ZED, as well as calibration parameters.
+<i> Note: </i>`CameraInformation` also contains the firmware version of the ZED, as well as calibration parameters.

-Once done, just close the camera and exit the program.
+To close the camera properly, use zed.close() and exit the program.

 ```
 // Close the camera
 zed.close();
 return 0;
 ```

-And this is it!<br/>

-*You can find the complete source code of this sample here*